 - A consistent, ordered frontage aligned with and facing the movement route.
-It is likely appropriate for building heights to be at the upper end of that permitted. - Larger distance between carriageway and dwellings, reflecting its likely use by larger vehicles including HGVs and utilising landscape verges and tree planting as PS.01-PS.04. - Sufficient overlooking and activation of active travel routes adjacent to the road (dwellings facing the movement route), especially where there is a significant distance between the route carriageway and residential development. - Appropriate treatment of gateways which relate to the characteristics of each area or existing context, for example gateway areas in the Green Fringe area type may be focused on on enhanced landscape features.
+It is likely appropriate f - Larger distance between carriageway and dwellings, reflecting its likely use by larger vehicles inclu planting as PS.01-PS.04. - Sufficient overlooking and activation of active travel routes adjacent to the road (dwellings facing the movement route), especially where there is a significant distance between the route carriageway and residential development. - Appropriate treatment of gateways which relate to the characteristics of each area or existing contex type may be focused on on enhanced landscape features.